ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/get_profile.md

   ![](images/kcachegrind.png){ width="700px" }
 </figure>

-If you select the top level entry on the left sidebar, then select “Call Graph” at the bottom of the right workspace, it should show you a call graph of where the compute time was spent as a graph of method calls.
+If you select the top level entry on the left sidebar, then select "Call Graph" at the bottom of the right workspace, it should show you a call graph of where the compute time was spent as a graph of method calls.
 This can be exceptionally helpful to find the methods where the most time is spent.

 <figure markdown="span">
   ![](images/call_graph.png){ width="700px" }